 Brúarfoss waterfall is famous for its brilliantly blue color.
 In fact, it’s called “Iceland’s Bluest Waterfall.”
 The waterfall is fed by the Brúará River, which is glacier melt from Langjökull glacier.
 This glacial water is what gives Brúarfoss its sky-blue color.

-How to Visit Brúarfoss: The only way to see Brúarfoss is by hiking.
-A visit to Brúarfoss requires a 7 km (4.4 mile) round trip walk and roughly 2 to 3 hours of your time.
+How to Visit Brúarfoss: You can visit Brúarfoss is by hiking (a 7 km (4.4 mile) round trip walk that takes 2 to 3 hours of your time, but parking is free), or paying a parking fee to park in a much closer lot, with a 5 minute walk to the waterfall.
 Get all of the details in our article about Brúarfoss.

 Glymur Waterfall is Iceland’s second tallest waterfall.
 You can only get to it by hiking, but what a beautiful hike it is.
 This hike features a short walk through a cave, two river crossings, and many amazing views of the waterfall.
 It’s relatively short, it’s fun, and it’s located near Reykjavík, so this hike can be added to even quick trips to Iceland.

 The top of Glymur Waterfall.
 If you look closely, you can see people crossing the river.